 The mental–model approach is one of the most promising of all the accounts the literature on thought experiments has to offer, and this for several reasons.
 First, it does not seem to be much of a stretch to draw connections to the intuition–based account.
 In fact, intuitions maybe the missing link to connect the essentially non-propositional activities surrounding mental models, on the one hand, and the propositional aspects of thought experiments, on the other.
 After all, thought experiments involve propositional reasoning, and somehow the non-propositional and propositional aspects of thought experiments must be linked in any account of thought experiments.
 This is urgent insofar as thought experiments are credited with a meaningful role in theory discovery and theory choice.
 Second, the mental–model approach also allows for inclusion of important elements of experimentalism and the argument–view.
 Thought experiments are realized in the mind on mental models, and the method of variation is employed such that the results of the experiment may be subject to a careful reconstruction of propositional lines of reasoning to submit it for careful assessment and critique.
-Fourth, the mental–model approach enables us to bring an aspect into focus that has been widely neglected in the discussion so far: the bodily component of (thought) experiments.
+Third, the mental–model approach enables us to bring an aspect into focus that has been widely neglected in the discussion so far: the bodily component of (thought) experiments.
 The exception is the work of the late David Gooding (1992, 1993, 1994, and 1999).
-Fifth, in critical engagement with such naturalistic proposals, those theories of the body may be put to work that the philosophical school of phenomenology has produced (see Fehige and Wiltsche 2013).
+Fourth, in critical engagement with such naturalistic proposals, those theories of the body may be put to work that the philosophical school of phenomenology has produced (see Fehige and Wiltsche 2013).
 To be welcomed, therefore, is the entry of phenomenology into the discussion on thought experiments (see Hopp 2014; Wiltsche 2018).
-Sixth, the mental–model account also relates naturally to the most intriguing discussions about the role of literary fiction in thought experiments.
+Fifth, the mental–model account also relates naturally to the most intriguing discussions about the role of literary fiction in thought experiments.

 Some have placed “literary fiction on the level of thought experiments” (Swirski 2007, p.
 6).
 There are two readings of such a claim.
 According to the first, some literary fiction may be of cognitive power due to the fact that they are thought experiments.
 In other words, we shouldn’t outright reject the idea that literature can be of cognitive value.
 Dystopian novels such as Orwell’s 1984 and Huxley’s Brave New World are obvious examples.
 According to the second reading, the power of thought experiments is partially a function of the narrative that conveys it.
-The work of Novalis remains relevant for the exploration of this link between narrative development and thought experiment: experimental writing and experiments on imagined scenarios go hand in hand; words and thoughts coincide; mind and matter are entangled (see, e.g., Fehige 2013a) According to the mental–model approach, both readings have a valid point.
+The work of Novalis remains relevant for the exploration of this link between narrative development and thought experiment: experimental writing and experiments on imagined scenarios go hand in hand; words and thoughts coincide; mind and matter are entangled (see Daiber 2001).
+According to the mental–model approach, both readings have a valid point.
 Literary fiction and narratives of thought experiments can be powerful in establishing mental models in such a way that we can even learn new things about the world at times from the fictional elements of them.
 The common denominator is the work on mental models each may facilitate.
 It is in this context that an appreciation can grow for Catherine Elgin’s theory of exemplification to argue against the “valorization of truth in epistemology” (2004, p.
 113).
-This is also the place to consider Andras Kertesz (2015) work on conceptual metaphor research in its relevance to the epistemological puzzle that thought experiments pose.
+This is also the place to consider Andras Kertesz’s (2015) work on conceptual metaphor research in its relevance to the epistemological puzzle that thought experiments pose.

-Finally, eighth, mention could be made of visual reasoning in mathematics, which often seems closely related to thought experiments.
+Finally, sixth, mention could be made of visual reasoning in mathematics, which often seems closely related to thought experiments.
 The standard view of mathematics is that the one and only source of evidence is a proof, and a proof is a derivation from axioms or first principles.
 Let’s overlook the problem of where the first principles come from.
-A simple example such as the following casts doubt on the standard view.
+A simple example such as the following casts doubt on the standard view:

 Theorem: 1 + 2 + 3 + … + n = n2/2 + n/2